- What should I do if I think I have hereditary ovarian cancer?

-If you have been diagnosed with ovarian cancer and not offered genetic testing, arrange to talk with your oncologist and discuss whether you may be eligible.
+If you've been diagnosed with ovarian cancer and not offered genetic testing, arrange to talk with your oncologist and discuss whether you may be eligible.
 There may be reasons why genetic testing might not be appropriate for you and your team can discuss this with you.
-If you haven’t been offered a test and you are still wondering whether genetic testing might be right for you, you may still be able to ask for a referral to a genetics centre via your GP or oncologist.
+If you haven't been offered a test and you're still wondering whether genetic testing might be right for you, you may still be able to ask for a referral to a genetics centre via your GP or oncologist.
+Find your nearest genetics centre

 You will then be offered the chance to speak with a genetic counsellor (a professional who is trained to talk to you about the risks and benefits of genetic testing) to help you make a decision about whether or not to have the test, and what the effects would be for you and your family members based on your choice.